 Extended PM: Campers can be picked up until 5pm.
 (Regular 9am drop-off in the morning)

-Extended AM&PM: The Extended Program allows campers to be dropped off after 8 am and picked up until 5 pm.
+Extended AM&PM: The Extended Program allows campers to be dropped off from 8 am and picked up until 5 pm.

-To change weeks or add extended care option to your registration, please call our office at 613-520-2600 x5007 or e-mail email@example.com.
+To change weeks or add extended care option to your registration, please e-mail firstname.lastname@example.org or call our office at 613-520-2600 x5007.
 We also have a debit/credit machine located in the office.
 You can drop by the office on the first day of camp to purchase extended care.

 No, we do not offer swimming.
 Lunch time sports are encouraged and equipment is provided, however participation is not enforced.
 Campers go outside at lunch and take breaks during the day as necessary.

 Our instructor to camper ratio depends on the age group of the campers.

 Grades 1-2: ratio of 1:7